Regularized Learning Schemes in Feature Banach Spaces: Introduction

+Regarding the statistical analysis, our primary concern is to provide minimal but explicit conditions on problem~\eqref{eq:minrisk3} to ensure consistency of its minimizers with respect to problem~\eqref{eq:minrisk}.
+For that purpose, a stability approach \cite{Demo09,SteChi2008} turns out to be natural.
+Indeed, while different strategies can be considered, e.g., based on covering numbers, fat-shattering dimensions \cite{CuZh2007,Wang11,Wu2006}, or Rademacher complexities \cite{Bartlett02,Mend03}, these results provide conditions in terms of the complexity measures that need to be made explicit.
+As we comment later in the paper (see Remark~\ref{rmkIuh7td14}), in the general setting considered here, this turns out to be a problem in its own right; moreover, stronger assumptions on the probability measure and on the loss are usually required.
+Finally, we note that approaches using Rademacher complexities do not seem to be applicable outside of the setting of Euclidean space-valued functions and separable losses, since no suitable comparison principle \cite[Theorem~4.12]{LedTal91} exists.

+Our stability approach allows us to bypass these difficulties and directly obtain explicit conditions under the general assumptions outlined above.
+More precisely, our statistical analysis is based on a sensitivity theorem characterizing the dependence of the solution of problem \eqref{eq:minrisk3} on the underlying probability measure.
+The analysis is conducted in terms of the feature map and it relies on various tools of convex analysis, geometry of Banach spaces, and probability in Banach spaces.
+The modulus of total convexity of the regularizer $G$ and the Rademacher type of the dual of $\FF$ play a key role, but we remark that the existence of the kernel is not required.
+Overall, we establish a non trivial extension of the approach in Hilbert spaces considered in \cite{Demo09,SteChi2008}.

+The contributions of the paper are the following. \begin{itemize} \item We consider a constrained risk minimization problem and a general form of learning schemes based on Tikhonov-like regularization with totally convex regularizers and Banach function spaces of Banach space-valued functions. \item We advance the theory of reproducing Banach spaces and study the problem of universality under constraints. \item We analyze the variational problem defining Tikhonov regularization, and provide a novel characterization of its solutions, generalizing previous forms of the representer theorem. \item We provide minimal explicit sufficient conditions for consistency using a stability argument. \end{itemize}

 Notation is provided in Section~\ref{sec:notation}.
-Section~\ref{sec:LBs} is devoted to the study of Banach spaces of functions and their description by feature maps; representer and sensitivity theorems are established in this general setting.
+Section~\ref{sec:LBs} is devoted to the study of Banach spaces of vector-valued functions and their description by operator-valued feature maps; universality is studied in the presence of constraints and the representer and sensitivity theorems are established.
 In Section~\ref{sec:Lvr}, the regularized learning scheme is formalized and the main consistency theorems are presented.
 Finally, the Appendix contains technical results on the Lipschitz continuity of convex functions, totally convex functions, Tikhonov-like regularization, and concentration inequalities in Banach spaces.